 Ko-fi’s pricing is extremely simple.
 There is only one paid plan, Gold.
-It’s currently a flat $6 a month – $4.50 if paid annually – and removes the 5% platform cut Ko-fi takes on some features on the free plan, notably memberships, the shop, and commissions.
+It’s currently a flat $6 a month – $4.50 if paid annually.
+The main benefit is that it removes the 5% platform cut Ko-fi takes on the free plan for things other than donations, notably memberships, the shop, and commissions.

-Gold also lets you do more customization.
+Gold also lets you do a lot more customization.
 You get to pick the highlight colors and change the “coffee” metaphor to something else.

-For example, Finanwen – who created her Ko-fi page for the YouTube channel we’ve shown at the top – chose purple and $5 Milk Teas:
+For example, Finanwen – who created her Ko-fi page for the YouTube channel we saw at the start of this article – chose purple and $5 Milk Teas:

 Ko-fi is an attractive alternative to other subscription platforms.
 One reason is the low platform cut on the free plan – and none, even, on straight donations.
 Creating a Ko-fi page for your YouTube channel is also very straightforward, as we’ve shown in this guide.

-Lastly, Ko-fi continues to add features quickly: With a storefront, commissions, and membership tiers, it’s a great yet simple platform for monetizing your channel.
+Lastly, Ko-fi is constantly adding more features: With a storefront, commissions, and membership tiers, it’s a great yet simple platform for monetizing your channel.